geeknik/my-awesome-stars/topics.md

 ## github-api

+- [WCY-dt/my-github-2024](https://github.com/WCY-dt/my-github-2024) - Statistics of your activities on GitHub in 2024. 统计2024年你在GitHub上的活动.
 - [eth0izzle/shhgit](https://github.com/eth0izzle/shhgit) - Ah shhgit!
 Find secrets in your code.
 Secrets detection for your GitHub, GitLab and Bitbucket repositories.

 ## github-config